hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

 Identifiers are the names of classes, functions, types, members and fields.
 In common situations, you can only use letters or characters from any language, plus underscore and dollor sign.

-However, it's possible to get a identifier from any possible characters within a pair grave accent mark.
+You can define a identifier with a pair grave accent mark, then you can use any possible characters within it.

 ```dart
 var obj = {